-A legal brief filed by Americans United, the Anti-Defamation League (ADL) and 20 other religious and public policy groups says the state’s ban is unconstitutional and argues that it restricts, rather than preserves, religious liberty.
+Three separate legal briefs filed in the 6th U.S. Circuit Court of Appeals by Americans United, the Anti-Defamation League (ADL) and more than 20 other religious and public policy groups say the three state marriage bans are unconstitutional; the briefs argue that the bans restrict, rather than preserve, religious freedom.
 Read more

-The 10th U.S. Circuit Court of Appeals should rule against four sectarian universities requesting additional exemptions from the Affordable Care Act’s so-called contraception mandate, Americans United for Separation for Church and State says.
+Two religiously affiliated non-profits should not receive further exemptions from the Affordable Care Act’s so-called contraception mandate, Americans United for Separation of Church and State says.